Last Updated on February 26, 2021 by Julia Wilson

 - Cats can not infect you via bites, scratches, or when you pet them.

-- The average indoor cat lives for 12 years and if infected with T. Gondii will shed oocysts for two weeks, that accounts for approximately 0.35% of the cat’s lifespan.
+- The average indoor cat lives for 12 years and if infected with T. Gondii will shed oocysts for two weeks, which accounts for approximately 0.35% of the cat’s lifespan.
 When you factor in that oocysts don’t become infective for 1-5 days, you can see that the chance of infection via the average indoor cat is slim.
 Undercooked meat and unwashed fruit and vegetables and contaminated soil post a much greater risk.